NahumTadesse/SWEPROJECT/tech.md

 - **UI**: Per the project we will be using Marvel for our UI.

 ## Conclusion
-The technologies selected—Java, SQLite, IntelliJ IDEA, and YouTrack—each play a pivotal role in ensuring our project is not only successful but also efficient and effective.
+The technologies selected—Java, SQLite, IntelliJ IDEA, Marvel, and YouTrack—each play a pivotal role in ensuring our project is not only successful but also efficient and effective.
 This combination delivers the robustness, flexibility, and user-friendly experience required to build and manage a dynamic online store.